Luke 9:37-45

 After Jesus indicted Israel’s unbelief, after he rebuked the disciples for failing to act in faith according to their commission, Jesus turned to the man, end of verse 41, the father, he commands him, “Bring your son here.”
 “Bring your son here.”
 That command had to have inspired hope, right?
 I mean, just the fact that Jesus wants to see the boy, and knowing who he is, that inspired hope and confidence.
 It also tells us everything we need to know about his intentions.
 “I will look at your son.
 I will look at your only child.
 I will take a look at this boy who’s been held captive by this wicked spirit.
 I will do something about it.
 And I, in contrast to these, will not fail.”
 Such comfort in Christ’s command.

-Look at verse 42, first half, “While he was coming,” that’s the father bringing his son, “while he was coming, the demon threw the boy to the ground and convulsed him.”
+Look at verse 42, first half, “While he was coming,” that’s the father bringing the son, “while he was coming, the demon threw the boy to the ground and convulsed him.”
 So at this point we can go over to Mark’s Gospel, Mark 9:20.
 You might want to turn there and follow along because it’ll leads, it leads to an important interaction, here.
-But we turn to Mark’s Gospel and find that Jesus at the point of the convulsions, as this boy is thrown to the ground in front of the ground, in front of Christ, Jesus asks a follow-up question that leads to a vital interaction that we need to hear.
+But we turn to Mark’s Gospel and find that Jesus at the point of the convulsions, as this boy is thrown to the ground in front of the ground, in front of Christ, Jesus asks a follow-up question that leads to a vital interaction and we need to hear.

 Again, they brought to Jesus, Mark 9:20, “And when the spirit saw him,” saw Jesus, “immediately, it convulsed the boy.
 He fell on the ground and rolled about foaming at the mouth.”
 Okay, so the same behavior that was described for us in Luke’s Gospel, here it is again, “foaming at the mouth.”
 Verse 21: “Jesus asked his father, ‘How long has this been happening to him?’
 And he said, ‘From childhood, and it has often cast him into fire and into water to destroy him.’”